mconlon17/organization-ontology/README.md

 the [VIVO Project](http://vivoweb.org) but does not depend in any way on VIVO, its ontologies, nor its software.

-We use a simple makefile to extract terms we wish to import from other ontologies (see imports folder), build terms from templates (see templates folder), and merge these with a header file (see org-header.ttl).
+We use a simple build script (`build.sh`) to build terms from templates (see templates folder), and merge these with a header file (see `org-header.ttl`).
 The resulting ontology is verified using `robot report` and various sparql queries are run on the ontology to provide reports and additional validation.